stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 $ rclone --help
 ```

+The Globus CLI (see above) can also be used to copy files from Sherlock to
+Stanford's Google Drive.

 ### AWS

 You can also access AWS storage from the Sherlock command line with the [AWS Command Line Interface][url_aws-cli]: